 - Always keep your software up to date

 Outdated software is one of the major cause of malware infections out there, mostly because they come with many vulnerabilities exploited by cybercriminals.
 Keeping up your software permanently up to date will lower the chances for malicious hackers to get inside your device or limit any possibility for them to infect computers.

 We know it can become a tedious, yet necessary task to constantly update your software, particularly those that patch frequently.
 You can use our Heimdal FREE product that will automatically (and silently) update your software, without any annoying confirmation pop-ups.
 It’s light and unobtrusive, so it won’t slow down your system.

 - Make sure you have an antivirus program installed

 An antivirus is a must-have piece of software if you want to keep your device safe and data secure.
 The real challenge might be when you need to find the right one for your needs.
 This guide will provide all the needed details to find the best antivirus program.

 Once you’ve decided on one, be sure to keep it updated at all times.
 So that any vulnerabilities it might have are patched while also keeping an updated malware database.

-Cybersecurity would be easy if an antivirus could detect 100% of malware out there, but it can’t.
+Cybersecurity would be easy if an antivirus could detect 100% of malware out there, but it can’t provide full protection.
 Fileless malware and some rootkits are so well programmed and obfuscated, they can be nearly impossible to detect.

-A traffic filtering software will nicely complement an antivirus, since it scans incoming and outgoing traffic for any malware, and then blocks that traffic from entering your PC.
-In other words, the malware never reaches your device.
+One layer of protection is not enough, and you need multiple layers of security to better protect your PC.
+A traffic filtering software will nicely and efficiently complement an antivirus, since it scans incoming and outgoing traffic for any malware, and then blocks that traffic from entering your PC.
+In other words, it gets difficult for new malware to reach your device.